confrodog/datapath-generator/README.md

 | Kris Rockowitz            | rockowitzks     | 513    | Verilog translation, Error checking, Output, Critical Path framing |

 This is not an *efficient* way to do this, but it is *a* way.

+# dpgenULTRA.cpp is the completed program (no Critical Path yet).
+It has been tested on the ece3 server with the precise installation instructions provided by Tosi.

+# TODO: visually and programmatically test the .v files and make sure they are verilog ready.

+# TODO: Clean up the code by programming standards. (push functions to header files)

+# TODO: Critical path analysis and inclusion